-“After being so restricted this year, we felt like letting loose on this look.
+“After being so restricted, we felt like letting loose on this look.
 We filled the table with greenery, candles and a beautiful vibrant platter to really bring it to life,” she explains.

 The key to achieving this look is layering.
 “For the place settings, we layered the entrée plate on top of the dinner plate, and placed an Aster Teal napkin in between them.
 We finished it off with a menu and silver cutlery layered on top.”

 Pops of contrasting colour are hallmarks of this look.
 “We’re so lucky with all the fresh produce we have available in Australia at this time of year,” says Lara.
 “We wanted to celebrate that with this look, and the cut fruit makes an easy but eye-catching addition.”

 - Layer foliage down the centre of the table – no vases required.
 We used eucalypt cuttings.